ayshahrah/seg/index.md

 ### Motivation

-The motivaiton behind buidling this guide is the noticible gap between the education offering -- specially in the developing countries -- and the industry demand.
+The motivaiton behind buidling this guide is the noticible gap between the education offering -- specially in developing countries -- and the industry demand.
 However, nowadasy, with the availability and affordability of internet connection, you can esaily gain free of cost access to high-quality learning resources.

 ![alt text](Slide2.JPG "Motivation")